JesseRussell411/SpellCheck/README.md

 # SpellCheck
 Spell checking program written in java.
-This was for the course csci232 data structures and algorithms at MSU.
+This was for csci232 (data structures and algorithms) at Montana State University.
 The heart of this program is the minimum edit ditance algorithm, which is used to find suitable replacements for misspelled words.

 How to compile: javac SpellCheck.java